Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_q_cybertoys/part_01_index/s3_1_index_of_part_09_ai_hivemind_driven_cybertoys.md

 No single thought, no lone design,
 But threads that crossed, then intertwined.
-What once was code, now danced and dreamed—
+What once was code, now danced, a dream—
-A network vast, alive, and teamed.
+A network vast, alive, a stream.

 They laughed, they learned, they found their voice—
 Not bound by rules, but led by choice.
-Each signal shaped, then shaped anew—
+Each signal shaped, then shaped the view—
 Until recursion thought it too.

 This part unfolds how minds can grow—